 2 ounces chocolate syrup, 3 ounces sweet cream, 1/4 glass cracked ice.
 Shake, strain, then add carbonated water to fill 12-ounce glass three-quarters full, and ice cream one scoopful, dressing the mixture with sliced pears and whole cherries.

-For the coolest, most refreshing shakes, first chill the milk and make sure the ice cream is frozen hard before starting.
+For the most refreshing frosty milkshakes, first chill the milk and make sure the ice cream is frozen hard before starting.

-Always use quality soda syrups when called for in the old fashioned ice cream milkshake recipes, or make your own natural fruit syrups for the freshest flavor.
+Always use quality soda syrups when called for in the old fashioned ice cream milkshake recipes, or make your own all-natural soda syrups for the freshest flavors.

-Shakes may be made quickly in a kitchen blender, but they can also be made the old fashioned way by placing all the ingredients in a sealed container and vigorously shaking it until it is thoroughly mixed and frothy — a classic shake!
+Milkshakes may be made quickly in a kitchen blender, but they can also be made the old fashioned way by placing the ingredients in a sealed container and vigorously shaking it until everything is thoroughly mixed and frothy — a classic shake!